-PLOS partners with bioRxiv to make posting life sciences preprints easy and convenient.
+PLOS partners with Cold Spring Harbor Laboratory to make posting preprints in the life and medical sciences seamless and convenient.

-Authors posting preprints to the bioRxiv preprint server may choose to concurrently submit their manuscripts to PLOS journals through the bioRxiv direct transfer service.
+Authors posting preprints to the bioRxiv or medRxiv preprint servers can choose to concurrently submit their manuscripts to PLOS ONE or another relevant PLOS journal through the direct transfer service.
 Learn more about posting a preprint and the direct transfer service offered by bioRxiv and medRxiv.

-Authors submitting manuscripts in the life sciences to PLOS ONE may opt-in to have PLOS forward their submission to bioRxiv or medRxiv, depending on the scope of the paper, for consideration for posting as a preprint.
+Authors submitting manuscripts in the life and medical sciences to PLOS ONE may opt-in to have PLOS forward their submission to bioRxiv or medRxiv, depending on the scope of the paper, for consideration for posting as a preprint.

-Preprints appear on bioRxiv in PDF format.
-Authors can choose to supply their own preprint PDF or use an automatically generated PDF.
+Preprints appear on bioRxiv and medRxiv in PDF format.
+Authors can choose to supply their own preprint PDF or have PLOS ONE compile an automatically generated PDF.

-PLOS ONE can automatically compile a preprint PDF suitable for bioRxiv from the manuscript file and figure files that are part of your regular journal submission.
-Supplementary information will not be included in auto-generated preprints, but may be uploaded directly to bioRxiv after posting.
+- Alternatively, PLOS ONE can automatically compile a preprint PDF suitable for bioRxiv or medRxiv from the manuscript file and figure files that are part of your journal submission.
+Supplementary information will not be included in auto-generated preprints, but may be uploaded directly to bioRxiv or medRxiv after posting.

 - Scope.
 Only submissions reporting primary research in biology and the life sciences are eligible for posting on bioRxiv.
 Read more about bioRxiv’s scope.